Hot Hyundai Kona N revealed to top crossover range

 This model gets a range of exterior enhancements that give it a sportier look than the standard car.
 There’s a different set of bumpers, body-colour cladding and 18in alloy wheels to name a few.

-The pictures don’t give much away, but expect the potent N model to feature flared bodywork and similar enhancements to the i20N and i30N.
+The N model gets the same tweaks we’ve seen on the i20N and i30N.
 That means beefier bumpers, a larger air intake and potentially a large rear spoiler.
-There’s sure to be a sporting set of unique alloy wheels for this model too.
+It’s part of a specific aero package unique to the N, which also includes colour-coded bumpers and a large set of alloy wheels.

 Hyundai Kona interior